DTjomsland/T2A1-B/T1A2_Workbook_B.md

 def bubble_sort(array):
         n = len(array)
         for i in range(n):
+        # allows the function to end if there is nothing left to sort
             already_sorted = True
+            # searches through each item in the list and compares it with the adjacent value.
             for j in range(n - i - 1):
                 if array[j] > array[j + 1]:
+                    # Swap if the item is larger than the adjacent value
                     array[j], array[j + 1] = array[j + 1], array[j]
+                    # if elements are swapped set to false so it continues sorting.
                     already_sorted = False
+            # if there were no swaps, the loop is stopped.
             if already_sorted:
                 break
         return array